 I have a whole house full of oatmeal fans.
 If you like oatmeal as much as we do, try my oatmeal muffins, oatmeal pancakes, oatmeal raisin cookies, and oatmeal bars.

-Steel-cut oats, also known as pinhead oats or Irish oats, are more coarse than other types of oats and have a chewier texture.
-All oats have about the same amount of nutritional value, but steel cuts have the highest fiber content and density, making them the best nutritional choice for your buck.
-Steel oats (groats) are cut from the oat kernel (less the husk).
-These whole oat groats are cut into two to three smaller pieces using a steel blade.
-The cooking and softening time on steel cuts oats is longer than old-fashioned rolls oats.
+- Steel Cut Oats: Steel-cut oats, also known as pinhead oats or Irish oats, are coarser than other types of oats and have a chewier texture.
+The cooking and softening time for steel-cut oats is longer than for old-fashioned rolled oats.
 They absorb more liquid and take longer to soak.

-Actually, I should name this Overnight Overnight Steel Cut Oats because it is best after two nights in the fridge.
-Grab an airtight container.
-Add the oats, almond milk, maple syrup, vanilla, and salt.
-Stir to combine, cover, and refrigerate overnight, stirring a couple of times.
+- Grab an airtight container.
+Add oats, almond milk, maple syrup, vanilla, and salt.
+Stir to combine, cover, and refrigerate overnight.

-On the second day, add about one-quarter of a cup of fruit, nuts, or seeds to a mason jar.
+- On the second day, add ¼ cup of fruit, nuts, or seeds to a mason jar.
 Spoon in an equal amount of the overnight oats mixture and top with more fruit and a drizzle of honey.
-Cover the jars with the lids and refrigerate them one more night.
-This recipe makes four six-ounce mason jars full of mixed fruit, nuts, seeds, and oats.
+Cover the jars with the lids and refrigerate.

 Flavor Variations

-- Apple – 1/3 cup chopped apple, a couple of pinches cinnamon, 1/2 tablespoon chia seeds
+- Apple: ⅓ cup chopped apple, a couple of pinches of cinnamon, ½ tablespoon chia seeds.

-If you prefer rolled oats in your oatmeal, mix the rolled oats in place of the steel-cut oats.
-Jump to the second day when you fill the mason jars with fruit, nuts, seed, and mixed oats.
+If you prefer rolled oats in your oatmeal, mix them in place of the steel-cut oats.
+Jump to the second day when you fill the mason jars with fruit, nuts, seeds, and mixed oats.
 Cover and refrigerate for one night.

-Feel free to mix or match any of these or try some new interesting combo that works for you and what you have on hand.
-These oats are a delicious healthy breakfast that travels well with you when you are running late.
+Feel free to mix or match any of these or try some new interesting combos that work for you and what you have on hand.
+These oats are a delicious, healthy breakfast that travels well when you are running late.

 More Oatmeal Recipes